Equinamity-A Revolution in Horse and Rider Training

 Why are clips needed?

-Clips are raised portions of the shoe made at different locations around its frontal perimeter.
-According to American Farriers Journal, a number of farriers/blacksmiths justify them for the following reasons: That they:
+According to American Farriers Journal, a number of farriers/blacksmiths justify them for the following reasons: that they are neded to:

-However, the majority of these points are the consequence of shoeing deficiencies.
-The only really valid one refers to the weak or injured hoof.
-A subsequent post will review them in detail.
+However, the majority of these points are the consequence of shoeing deficiencies which weakens their justification.
+The most valid reason refers to the weak or injured hoof.
+However, these points are so important that a subsequent post will review them in detail.

-They can play a positive role in increasing the shoe’s resistance to the effects of torque or twisting created by the leg’s action against the ground.
-This action can contribute to weakening the hold of the nails.
-However, it needs to be made clear that the risk of losing a shoe is increased if the bearing surface of the hoof is uneven, if the shoe is crooked or if it is poorly fitted.
+Clips can play a positive role in increasing the shoe’s resistance to the effects of torque or twisting created by the leg’s action against the ground.
+This is an action which can contribute to weakening the hold of the nails.
+However, it needs to be made clear that the risk of losing a shoe is increased if there are shortcomings in the shoeing quality.
+Major contributors include: an uneven bearing surface of the hoof; a crooked shoe; poor nailing or if it is poorly fitted.
 These are farrier/blacksmith originated problems and should not be used as arguments justifying the need for clips.

-This photo may explain why there has traditionally been a greater need for clips on the hind hooves.
+This photo may explain why there has traditionally been a greater use for clips on the hind hooves, as well as the effect of torque, turning and acceleration.
 However, it does not justify their use on the front hooves.

 horseshoeing hoof track on ground